Thai junta appoints panel to draft new charter

 Since taking power the junta has moved to consolidate power.
 Prayuth was appointed prime minister in August and he hand-picked a government stacked with retired and serving military figures.

-Rights groups have criticized the junta - which has outlawed protests and threatened the media with sanctions for content critical of the coup - of rights infringements.
+Rights groups have criticised the junta - which has outlawed protests and threatened the media with sanctions for content critical of the coup - of rights infringements.

 Prayuth said on Monday that media should avoid "reporting anything about" Thaksin.